m-kupiec/compendium-javascript/README.md

 ### 💠 Closure

-Returned nested functions retain access to their outer variables
+Returned nested functions retain access to their outer variables, because in a hidden `[[Environment]]` property they store reference to the lexical environment in which these nested functions were created

+Variables are stored and updated in their corresponding lexical environments

 ```js
 function f1() {